alanszlosek/webrtc-conference/README.md

 # WebRTC Conference

+Very much a work in progress.

-A self-hosted WebRTC video conference webapp.
+This is a self-hosted WebRTC video conference webapp.

 Adapted from MDN's example code: https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Signaling_and_video_calling